kupietools/DYORassistant/README.md

-# NOTE: I've been banned from Telegram for reasons unknown.
-For now, news, announcements & chat will be on my Discord server: [https://discord.gg/fREWvmv](https://discord.gg/fREWvmv)
+### NOTE: I've been unbanned from Telegram.
+Still decided whether I want to stay with that platform, but for the moment, the announcement channel is still [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects).
+If that changes it will be posted here.

 # DYORassistant (formerly "DEXTassistant")